hansenp/diachrscripts/README.md

 The first line of this field contains the histograms for DI (orange) and `EE`, `NE`, `EN` and `NN`.
 The following two lines have the same structure and are for UIR (light blue) and UI (gray).
-The axes of all histograms have the same range.
-Therefore, the histograms can be compared with each other.
+The axes of all histograms have the same range and are therefore comparable.
 To compare at which distances the distributions for NE and EN differ, we subtract the densities within each bin of the histograms for NE and EN.
 The differences are shown to the right of the histograms for DI, UIR and UI.

-Below the histograms, further plots with density differences are shown, in which the densities of the interactionn categories DI, UIR and UI are compared.
+Below the histograms, further plots with density differences are shown.
+These plot show the density differences for DI, UIR and UI.

 ![Interaction histograms - DD](doc/07_analyze_interaction_distances/MK_i_distance_histograms_ee_ne_en_nn_dd.png)